Why not do a tour of Balboa Park on the run?! It's easy and fun!

 When planning your visit and looking for best places to run in San Diego, consider our running tour in Balboa Park.

-We run a 3.2-mile course at an easy pace, weaving through El Prado, the many gardens, museums, along the Zoo, and certain points of interest mentioned below.
+We run a 3.1-mile course (5K) at an easy pace, weaving through El Prado, gardens, museums, by the San Diego Zoo, and certain points of interest mentioned below.

-We stop a few times during the run to discover hidden gems, take photos, and learn about Balboa Park's history and culture.
+We stop during the run to discover hidden gems, take photos, and learn about Balboa Park's history and culture.

-IMPORTANT: This tour is not for walkers.
+IMPORTANT: This Balboa Park tour is not for walkers.
 Please do not bring dogs, or strollers.
 There is no bag check.
 Please store your belongings in your car, or bring a light-weight running backpack.

-Cool Facts & Hidden Gems - On the Run in Balboa Park
+Cool Facts & Hidden Gems - Balboa Park Tour

 One of the top things to do in San Diego is to visit Balboa Park - the largest urban cultural park in the United States.

-Balboa Park is always bustling with tourists and locals alike.
-With 16 museums, 17 gardens, and dozens of other indoor and outdoor attractions, there are so many cool things to see and do, as well as a few hidden gems that only locals and experienced tour guides would know.
+Balboa Park is often bustling with tourists and locals.
+With 16 museums, 17 gardens, and dozens of other indoor and outdoor attractions, there are many cool things to see and do, as well as a few hidden gems that only locals and experienced tour guides would know.

-However, it can be disorienting, especially if you are planning to run in Balboa Park.
-We have designed a run that minimizes road crossings, and meanders through many of the gardens while avoiding unnecessary foot traffic.
+It can be disorienting, especially if you are planning to run in Balboa Park.
+We have designed a tour that minimizes road crossings, and meanders through many of the gardens while avoiding unnecessary foot traffic.

 Here are a few hidden gems that we cover during the tour.